 - Do not leave open containers of food on counters or cabinets.

-- Keep your trash can and the area around the trash can clean, and remove trash on a regular basis.
+- Keep your trash can and the area around the trash can clean, and remove the trash on a regular basis.

 - Keep the counters and floor clean, especially under and behind refrigerators, ovens, sinks, etc.

 How can I prevent cockroaches from coming into my house?

 The single most important thing you can do to prevent a cockroach infestation is to keep your home as sanitary as possible.
 This means avoiding clutter (especially paper bags and cardboard), making sure that no food is left out, and keeping floors and counters clean.
 Ensure that gaps around drain pipes underneath places such as your kitchen and bathroom sinks are properly sealed.
 If you see cockroaches in your home, you should call a pest control professional immediately.
 The problem will not go away on its own and will escalate quickly if not addressed.

 At Cooper, we attack cockroach problems head-on with targeted baiting applications.
 There are three options that we offer to eliminate and control the cockroach populations in your home.

 One-Time Cockroach Control Service

 If you have cockroaches in your home, Cooper Pest can get rid of them with our One-Time Cockroach Control Service.
 This service takes place indoors, using baiting strategies to eliminate the roach populations.
 Other control measures include chemical applications and physical removal of food debris and live cockroaches, used on a case-by-case basis.
 Within 30 days, all roach activity will cease.
 This plan provides 90 days of cockroach-free coverage.